acrenwelge/MYMAppStore/readme.md

 ## Development Environment Setup
-1. Install nodejs (it will automatically install npm)
+1. Install nodejs, the latest should work which at the time is 21.2.0
+2. npm comes with nodejs.
-2. Install yarn
+3. Install yarn
    `npm install -g yarn`
-3. Install nestjs
+4. Install nestjs
    `npm install @nestjs/cli`
-4. Install Docker and set it up.
+5. Install Docker and set it up.
 This can be done from the CLI or from Docker Desktop itself (you can run the shell commands in a container's "exec" tab once the container is created).
    ```bash
       # Start the MySQL server container
       docker run --name local-db -p 3306:3306 -e MYSQL_ROOT_PASSWORD=password -d mysql:8.0